For Women Who Want to Take Ownership of Their Financial Future

 Lesson (2): Pay Your Bills and Pay Yourself

 What does it mean to pay yourself?
 When you pay bills every month, make sure to include YOU in the list of payees.
-As a divorced woman, it is imperative that you establish a post-divorce budget otherwise you might find yourself under-funding your nest egg and placing yourself under a growing mountain of debt.
-If the thought of building and sticking to a budget makes you mildly nauseous, you'll be delightfully surprised how empowering this task can feel when you are properly guided on the use of free online budgeting tools.
+As a newly-single woman, it is imperative that you establish a post-divorce budget otherwise you might find yourself under-funding your nest egg and placing yourself under a growing mountain of debt.
+If the thought of building and sticking to a budget makes you anxious, you'll be delightfully surprised how empowering this task can feel when you are properly guided on the use of free online budgeting tools.

 When you have finished Lesson 2, you'll be able to complete Step 2 through Step 6 in The Options Lady's 8-Step Process on How Not to Run Out of Money.

 Lesson (3): Invest Your Money Now to Create Financial Abundance Later

 Once you set yourself up to save money each month, you need to know what to do with it.
 It is not enough to save your money -- you must invest it so it grows.
 All forms of investing carry risk and you can lose money.
 But if you don't invest at all, you'll likely run out of money.